 - More than 2 years old based on the time since the date of the delinquency.

 For accounts Midland has not yet started reporting on, Midland will not credit reporting on accounts that are BOTH:

 - Payments begin with Midland within 3 months of the mailing of Midland’s initial notice

-- Payments are made each calendar month after until account is Paid in Full less than full balance or Paid In Full.
+- Payments are made each calendar month after until the account is Paid in Full less than the full balance or Paid In Full.